meeshkan/properties-driven-development-tutorial/ARTICLE.md

 💻 **References**:
 This [GitHub repository](https://github.com/meeshkan/properties-driven-development-tutorial) contains all the featured code examples as tests.
 The repository also contains instructions for how to execute them.

-## Properties-driven development 101
+## What is properties-driven development?

 As mentioned in the introduction, properties-driven development is essentially test-driven development in the context of property-based testing.
-Test-driven development asks you to think what your code should do and put that into a test.
-Property-based testing asks you to formulate that test in terms of _properties_.
+Test-driven development asks us to think what our code should do and put that into a test.
+Property-based testing asks us to formulate that test in terms of _properties_.

-For example, assume you're writing code for converting a [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) into a [JSON](https://en.wikipedia.org/wiki/JSON) array.
-Instead of jumping into writing a CSV parser, test-driven development asks you to come up with test cases.
+For example, assume we're writing code for converting a [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) into a [JSON](https://en.wikipedia.org/wiki/JSON) array.
+Instead of jumping into writing a CSV parser, test-driven development asks us to come up with test cases.
 Here's an example input:

 ```csv
 a,b,c